Richard II of Normandy: Life

-Richard attempted to improve relations with England through his sister Emma's marriage to Æthelred.
+Richard attempted to improve relations with England through the marriage of his sister Emma to Æthelred.
 This marriage was significant in that it later gave his grandson, William the Conqueror, the basis of his claim to the throne of England.
-Emma with her two sons Edward and Alfred fled to Normandy, followed shortly thereafter by her husband King Æthelred.
-Soon after the death of Ethelred, Cnut the Great married Emma, forcing Richard to recognize the new regime as his sister was again queen.
-Richard had contacts with Scandinavian Vikings throughout his reign and he employed Viking mercenaries.
+Emma with her two sons, Edward and Alfred, fled to Normandy, followed shortly thereafter by her husband, King Æthelred.
+Soon after the death of Ethelred in 1016, Cnut the Great married Emma, forcing Richard to recognize the new regime as his sister was again queen.

+Richard had contacts with Scandinavian Vikings throughout his reign, and he employed Viking mercenaries.
 Following the St Brice's Day Massacre ordered by Æthelred in 1013, King Sweyn Forkbeard of Denmark summoned an army to exact revenge on the English and sailed for England.
 He stopped in Rouen and was well received and treated courteously by Richard, who concluded an alliance with him.

-Richard II carried on his father Richard's commission from his clerk and confessor, Dudo of Saint-Quentin, of a history of the dukes of Normandy.
+Richard II carried on his father Richard's commission from his clerk and confessor, Dudo of Saint-Quentin, to compose a history of the dukes of Normandy.
 While Dudo had access to written records and to eye-witnesses, his history is more panegyric than chronicle: its narrative is of the pagan conversion to Christianity and the consequent legitimacy of rule of the dukes.
 As such, it is a careful mix of mendacity and veracity, and should not be read uncritically.

-In 1025 and 1026 Richard confirmed gifts of his great-grandfather Rollo to Saint-Ouen at Rouen.
+In 1025 and 1026, Richard confirmed gifts of his great-grandfather, Rollo, to the Saint-Ouen Abbey at Rouen.
 His other numerous grants to monastic houses tend to indicate the areas over which Richard had ducal control, namely Caen, the Éverecin, the Cotentin, the Pays de Caux, and Rouen.